 You did everything right.
 You picked the right stock, managed your entry properly, did not use too much money and let your profits run.
 Well here comes the problem – you let things run too far with the moving average.

 The above chart demonstrates why you need multiple averages on your chart if you are trading volatile issues or you need to trade on price action.

-> The stock ABIL ran 30% in literally 20 minutes.
+The stock ABIL ran 30% in literally 20 minutes.
 Now, at what point do you sell the stock?
-The challenge you would have faced is that if you waited on your trusted EMA, you would have given back more than half of your profits and then to add salt to the wound, closed out your trade right before a bounce.
+The challenge you would have faced is that if you waited on your trusted exponential moving average trading strategy, you would have given back more than half of your profits and then to add salt to the wound, closed out your trade right before a bounce.

-> I personally got sick and tired of finding myself in these types of situations, so I recently ditched trading low float stocks.
+I personally got sick and tired of finding myself in these types of situations, so I recently ditched trading low float stocks.
 I am able to use EMAs and other technical tools and the stocks actually adhere to them with some semblance of sanity.

 So, you will need to make the decision of how you can retain profits relative to your risk appetite.
 But the point is not to give back the money you have earned in the market.

 Exponential moving average trading strategies can be a very powerful tool in the arsenal of a savvy day trader.
 However, it is no holy grail.

 Here are a few of the highlights you need to keep in mind: